NVlabs/CenterPose/README.md

 ## Training

 We follow the approach of [CenterNet](https://github.com/xingyizhou/CenterNet/blob/master/experiments/ctdet_coco_dla_1x.sh) for training the DLA network, reducing the learning rate by 10x after epoch 90 and 120, and stopping after 140 epochs.
+Similarly, for CenterPoseTrack, we train the DLA network, reducing the learning rate by 10x after epoch 6 and 10, and stopping after 15 epochs.

 For debug purposes, you can put all the local training params in the `$CenterPose_ROOT/src/main_CenterPose.py` script.
 Similarly, CenterPoseTrack can follow `$CenterPose_ROOT/src/main_CenterPoseTrack.py` script.
 You can also use the command line instead.
 More options are in `$CenterPose_ROOT/src/lib/opts.py`.